facebook/react-native-website/docs/native-modules-android.md

 ### Argument Types

 When a native module method is invoked in Javascript, React Native converts the arguments from JS objects to their Java object analogues.
-So for example, if your Java Native Module method accepts a double, in JS we need to call the method with a number.
+So for example, if your Java Native Module method accepts a double, in JS you need to call the method with a number.
 React Native will handle the conversion for you.
 Below is a list of the argument types supported for native module methods and the Javascript equivalents they map to.

 - Boolean -> ?boolean
 - boolean -> boolean